-8.1.1 Functional Characteristics
+8.1.1 DWA Functional Characteristics

-The basic functional block models for a HWA and DWA are illustrated in Figure 8-2.
+The basic functional block model for a DWA is illustrated in Figure 8-2.
 The common functional components of a Wire Adapter (WA) include the device control and WA functions.
 Device control is accessed via the Default Control Pipe using the USB 2.0 or Wireless USB standard device requests.
-These requests are defined in Chapter 9 of the USB 2.0 specification and Section 7.3 of this specification.
-Host Wire Adapters provide an interface for controlling the UWB radio (see Section 8.6).
-Device Wire Adapters provide an Isochronous Streaming interface to support isochronous data streams (see Section 8.4.1).
+These requests are defined in Chapter 9 of the USB 2.0 specification and Section 7 of this specification.
+Device Wire Adapters provide also a Transparent RPipe interface mechanism, by which an Isochronous Streaming interface can be implemented to support isochronous data streams (see Section 8.1.18.1).

 Figure 8-2.
-Wire Adapter Functional Model Block Diagrams
+Device Wire Adapter Functional Model Block Diagram

-The WA function is operationally common to all WA implementations.
-The WA function is managed via the WA Data Transfer Interface (see Section 8.1.2).
-HWA and DWA-specific portions of the Data Transfer interface are described in Sections 8.5 and 8.4, respectively.
+The DWA function is operationally common to all DWA implementations.
+The DWA function is managed via the WA Data Transfer Interface (see Section 8.1.2).

-8.1.2 Data Transfer Interface
+8.1.2 DWA Data Transfer Interface

-This interface has a minimum of three function endpoints.
-These endpoints, plus the default Control endpoint are used to accomplish all of the data and control communications between the USB host system and the Wire Adapter.
+This interface has a minimum of two function endpoints: Transfer Requests Endpoint and Transfer Results Endpoint.
+These endpoints, plus the default Control endpoint, can be used to accomplish all of the data and control communications between the USB host system and the Wire Adapter.
+On top of these two, a specific DWA implementation may include other optional endpoints, for better performance of a particular application.
 The endpoints and their purposes are enumerated below: